 A group that provides some education and ability to discuss and process experiences for those who may have any mood disorder.
 This group provides many opportunities to learn about how to work through mood disorders and prepare students for the USO groups.
 The group remains open throughout the semester.

 Build Your Social Confidence is a supportive group focused on improving confidence in social situations.
 Through group activities, members learn and practice new ways to deal with difficult social situations like joining conversations, forming friendships, public speaking, and asserting oneself.
+Not offered every semester.

 A weekly, rotating group covering a variety of topics that apply to each of our lives.
 Topics include family and romantic relationships, emotional health and managing depression and anxiety, dealing with life-transitions, and use of mindfulness and relaxation techniques to strengthen wellness.
 MYM groups are open throughout the semester, meeting consecutively for four weeks at a time.